openstack-archive/sahara/doc/source/userdoc/hdp_plugin.rst

 * Ensure the deployment of one Ambari Server instance to the cluster
 * Ensure that each defined node group had an associated Ambari Agent configured

-The HDP Plugin and Sahara Support
+The HDP Plugin and sahara support
 ---------------------------------
 For more information, please contact Hortonworks.